.300 Blackout AR-15 Barrel Change

 Quick Summary

-Converting an AR-15 from 5.56/.223 to .300 Blackout requires only a barrel change, as the bolt and magazine are compatible.
-Essential tools include a vise, action block, armorer's wrench, and headspace gauges.
-Always verify headspace after installation for safe operation.
+Converting an AR-15 to .300 Blackout is a straightforward modification primarily requiring a barrel change, as the bolt and magazines are typically compatible.
+Essential tools include an armorer's wrench, action block, and headspace gauges.
+Proper installation involves torquing the barrel nut correctly and always verifying headspace for safe operation.

 Chapters